oit-ipbl/image_processing/basics/basics_02.md

 # Image processing basics (2)

 ## Objectives
-To process the video image in Python 3 with your camera device.
+- To process the video image in Python 3 with your camera device.
+- Open the VS Code by the running the vscode.bat.
+Confirm that the current directory in the terminal window is "code".
+- The python program (.py) has to be made in the "code" folder.
+And all image files are saved (downloaded) in the "img" folder and read from there.
+- You can run the python program with input the following command in the terminal
+    ```
+    C:\\...\code> python XXX.py
+    ```

 ## Sample of simple video-image processing